DRM Roles and Responsibilities

 IDOE guidelines allow a maximum of five Digital Rights Managers (DRMs) per school corporation; charter schools are allowed three DRMs per school.

-To register a new DRM, a superintendent, or that superintendent’s designee, needs to complete this form in order to add up to five DRMs.
-It is also important to remove any DRMs who are no longer in service by filling out the Remove DRM section at the bottom of the same form.
+To register a new DRM, a superintendent, or that superintendent’s designee, needs to complete this form in order to add up to five DRMs (opens new window).
+It is also important to remove any DRMs who are no longer in service by filling out the Remove DRM section on the third page of the DRM Addition/Deletion form (opens new window).

 Once a DRM has been registered, they can begin registering students and ordering materials.
 We have put together a step-by-step Google Document to assist new DRMs in these processes.
 We also have a step-by-step Google Document written for teachers who have been added by DRMs so they can add students and order books.